The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for useful comments.
 We thank Amanda Ford for sharing her analysis code for generating mock QSO lines, and Volker Springel for providing the GADGET-3 code.
 We have used SPLASH \citep{price07} for visualisation.
 We acknowledge support by NSF grant AST-1517503, NASA ATP grant 80NSSC18K1016, and HST Theory grant HST-AR-14299.
 DW acknowledges support of NSF grant AST-1516997.